lukas-weber/Blueprints.jl/README.md

 Blueprints.jl implements serializable thunks that can be constructed in parallel using memoization and cached automatically.

 ## Example
-For example when this is useful, imagine the following situation:
-You are running a simulation code that takes a dictionary of parameters.
+For an example when this is useful, imagine the following situation: You are running a simulation code that takes a dictionary of parameters.

 ```julia
 parameters = Dict(